 For the last 24 years, I humbly paid their kindness forward by helping others get better jobs or start their own business, and by treating everyone with dignity and respect.
 With your support, I will help even more people improve their lives, achieve their dreams, and leave a positive legacy for Kentucky.

 Without any government support, Di Tran has trained over 200 people to enter new careers at higher paying wages in the beauty industry.
 He is now turning his attention to tech and leveraging his skills as a computer software engineer to enable more people to fill open positions with good paying wages.
+As a representative of the 37th District, Di Tran will continue to help everyone find employment and provide guidance and mentorship to those who want to be self employed.
+With over 20 years experience as an owner of over 10 business, it is his pledge to help others achieve the American Dream.
+Let everyone know: #WeAllCount

 Business and Home Ownership